CodeConnect/TouchVS/README.md

 ## How to use it?

-Install the VSIX from Visual Studio gallery or build the source Launch the touch interface by double-tapping the code editor's surface.
+1. Install the VSIX from Visual Studio gallery or build the source
+2. Launch the touch interface by double-tapping the code editor's surface.
+3. Tap on the action you're interested in to invoke it.
+Tap outside of the control to hide it.

 ![gif](https://i.gyazo.com/c7008b663479f5fce1894c72fceb4f20.gif)

 ## Contributions

-Contributions are welcome.
+I saw a popular discussion on touch interface in Visual Studio and thought this would be a fun project.
+All contributions are welcome :)

-[Please share](https://github.com/CodeConnect/TouchVS/issues) which commands you'd like to use in touch interface.
+[Please share](https://github.com/CodeConnect/TouchVS/issues) which commands you'd like to use in touch interface, or even better, submit a PR!

 Relevant bits of code:
 * [Available commands - CodeConnect.TouchVS.**Model.Commands**](https://github.com/CodeConnect/TouchVS/blob/master/src/CodeConnect.Touch/Model/Commands.cs)